UP of Michigan: Little Garlic Falls Hike Guide 2021

 UP of Michigan has some amazing hikes that should not be skipped if you are a nature lover.
 Some are easily accessible from the city, whereas some will take a bit more finesse too get to.
 In this piece we will talk about a favorite hike that is a bit outside of Marquette and is also one of the longer hikes at your disposal.
 This hike?
 Little Garlic River Falls

-Getting to Little Garlic Falls
+Directions to Little Garlic Falls

 Getting to Little Garlic Falls is very easy.
 Leaving from Marquette you will take Little Presque Ave until you make it too Hawley st which then turns into BIG BAY Road.
 For those who live in the area or familiarize themselves with this road know that this is the main road that connects you to the majority of hikes in the area.
 Follow Big Bay Road for about 10 miles until you arrive at the roadside Elliott Donnelley Wilderness area.
 You have arrived